yogin/para/README.md

 Without `para` I would have to fetch each queue attributes sequentially, it takes over 2 minutes to fetch 150.
 Using `para` this drops to 15 seconds!

-## TODO

-* When running a lot of commands, it can freeze for a second depending on your workload, so it might be good to stagger the goroutines, or limit how many routines can run at a single time
-* More/better error handling
-* ...